nagbi08/ds2018_lists/README.md

 1. The places where you should write or change some code are conveniently marked with `todo` tags, there are also short descriptions in those places.

+1. You will notice that in many functions there are lines like: `(void)other;    //remove this one!`.
+You can safely remove those after you fixed a function.
+Those weird casts to void silence a compiler warning about an unused parameter.

 1. If you have questions, need help, etc:

     * (optional) create a new branch.